hans-mayer/blog/_posts/2022-06-19-GPSD-NTP-on-Raspberry-PI4-with-Bullseye.markdown

 `minicom -b 9600 -o -D /dev/serial0`

 You should see a lot of clear text data coming from the GPS module.
+Of course the speed could be a different.
+If you see some wired character then it's the wrong speed.
+In my case it's working with 9600 bd.

 Now it's time to start gpsd and see if it is working